 , andG_hat_train

 .
-Each of these is itself a list of lengthK
+If using sample splitting, each of these is itself a list of length2K

 , whereK